 Pharmacy services, including but not limited to drug regimen review;

 Infection control, including but not limited to linens;

 Physical environment, including but not limited to emergency power and the resident call system; and

 Administration, including but not limited to licensure, Payroll-Based Journal, medical director requirements, and the facility assessment.

 Access a crosswalk between the old and new F-tags here

 .
-Access the new survey process entrance conference worksheet and provider matrix here.
-Access the new survey tools, including Critical Element Pathways and Facility Task Pathways, here
+Access the LTCSP entrance conference worksheet, provider matrix, Critical Element Pathways, Facility Task Pathways, and other tools here

 Surveyor Guidelines for Determining Immediate Jeopardy, Appendix Q, State Operations Manual (SOM)

 Appendix Q, “Guidelines for Determining Immediate Jeopardy,” provides surveyors with detailed steps for determining whether an immediate jeopardy exists.
 These instructions include triggers for further review, examples of immediate jeopardy, and procedures to follow when immediate jeopardy is cited.

 Survey-and-certification memo S&C:18-04-NH explains important information on: (1) temporary enforcement delays for certain F-tags associated with Phase 2 of the rollout of the Reform of Requirements for Long-term Care Final Rule, and (2) changes to Nursing Home Compare.
 Providers should review the memo for complete details, but the basics are covered below.